 Interested in advertising in American Period Furniture?

 Our typical member is your best customer.
 If your product or service is related to period furniture, the members of SAPFM are among the most accomplished and enthusiastic wood workers in the world.
 Your advertisement will reach the right audience and you will help to support the mission of SAPFM.
-Contact our editor Bob Lang <[email protected]>; or our advertising manager Joyce Lang <[email protected]>; for more information.
-If you would like to advertise in American Period Furniture camera ready, digitally formatted ad copy is desired.
-The editor can provide services to prepare ads at additional cost.
+Contact our editor Bob Lang (This email address is being protected from spambots.
+You need JavaScript enabled to view it.) or our advertising manager Joyce Lang (This email address is being protected from spambots.
+You need JavaScript enabled to view it.) for more information.

 Click here to view our media kit.
 PDF of the Media Kit